 The Last Edge Harvested

-One form of assistance which the Torah mandates to be given to the needy is the mitzvah of pei'ah.
-The farmer must leave over a corner (pei'ah) of his field for the poor.
+One form of assistance that the Torah mandates for the needy is the mitzvah of pei'ah: the farmer must leave over a corner (pei'ah) of his field for the poor.

-• Stealing from the poor.
-The landowner could set aside the pei'ah at some pre-arranged hour, in order to make sure the corner produce will go to friends or relatives instead of the needy.
+Stealing from the poor.
+The landowner could set aside the pei'ah at some pre-arranged hour, ensuring that the produce goes to acquaintances rather than to those truly in need.

-• Lost time.
-The needy will not need to hang around the field, waiting until the moment the owner arbitrarily decides to declare a section of his field to be pei'ah.
+Wasted time.
+The poor will not need to hang around the field, waiting until the moment the owner arbitrarily decides to declare a section of his field as pei'ah.

-• Rav Kook wrote that these four concerns clarify the Torah’s views on charity.
+Rav Kook saw in these four concerns a broader vision of the Torah’s approach to charity.

 Moral Duty

-The very phrase, “stealing from the poor,” is instructive.
-Helping the needy is not simply a matter of generosity.
-It is a social and moral obligation.
-The Hebrew word for charity (tzedakah) comes from the root tzedek, meaning justice.
-One who refuses to assist the poor does not just lack the quality of generosity.
-He is a thief, stealing from what rightfully belongs to others!
+The very phrase “stealing from the poor” is revealing.
+Supporting the needy is not merely an act of generosity; it is a social and moral obligation.
+The Hebrew word for charity, tzedakah, derives from tzedek, meaning “justice.”
+Those who withhold aid are not simply ungenerous; they are, in effect, taking what rightfully belongs to others.

-In general, the existence of poverty in the world should not be looked upon as a purely negative phenomenon.
-There are many purposes to poverty, including its contribution to our spiritual growth.
+In general, the existence of poverty in the world should not be viewed as a purely negative phenomenon.
+There are many purposes to poverty, including its role in fostering moral and spiritual growth.

 Empathy for the Poor

-In short, the foundation of Jewish charity is duty.
-But an attitude of empathy and understanding is also necessary to fully attain the goal of tzedakah .
+In short, the foundation of tzedakah is duty.
+But an attitude of empathy and understanding is necessary to truly fulfill the mitzvah of tzedakah.

 Social Obligation

-Social mores can serve to protect the weak and the destitute.
-Some people give because they are embarrassed to be seen as stingy and uncaring.
-In addition, society honors generous donors and benefactors.
+Social norms also play a role in supporting the weak and the destitute.
+Some give because they are embarrassed to be seen as stingy or indifferent; society honors generosity and censures neglect.

 Stopping Swindlers